 The difference between music degrees and ethnomusicology degrees in post secondary education.

 Broadside Ballads were one of the earliest methods for distribution of popular (folk) music most common between the 16th and 19th centuries.
 Popular melodies and songs were printed onto single long sheets and distributed throughout England, Ireland, Scotland, and North America.
 The invention of the printing press made this relatively easy.
 Often, melodies written in organum and other early European Music notation were printed onto the broadsides, but it was also common where only words with something like, “to the tune of…” were written at the top.
 These ballads would often share stories, news, or tales of the day and were a cheap form of entertainment.
 Almost anyone could afford to buy a broadside ballad making them incredibly accessible.
 One of the most popular broadside ballads still very well known today is “Greensleeves,” originally titled, “A Newe Northern Dittye of ye Ladye Greene Sleves.”

 And, yes, Haydn and Mozart were well-known (especially Haydn) in their day but their concerts weren’t cheap or affordable for as many like the Broadside Ballads were.
-Their concerts were very much catered to the elite at the time meaning folk melodies were likely much more widely known than any of their–even most popular–melodies.
-And Broadsides likely weren’t even needed in many cases because those folk songs would be passed down in other methods like being sung at drinking holes, in the streets, and in homes like popular music is today.
-Haydn seemed to be much more well known in his day than he is now and I wonder if that was because of his, often, extensive use of popular folk melodies.
-Mozart wasn’t as well known during his time, but is a house-hold name today.
+Their concerts were very much catered to the elite at the time, meaning folk melodies were likely much more widely known than any of their–even most popular–melodies.
+And Broadsides likely weren’t even needed in many cases because those folk songs would be passed down using other methods like being sung at drinking holes, in the streets, and in homes like popular music is today.
+Haydn seemed to be much more well known in his day than h